-Choosing potential PhD Advisors - During September of the first year, students will meet individually with at least five (5) faculty members to discuss the particular research area.
+Choosing potential PhD Advisors (Pre-rotation period) - During first weeks of the first year, students will meet individually with at least five (5) faculty members to discuss the particular research area.
 This would likely involve a tour of the lab or other relevant research facilities, as well as a discussion of the current research projects being conducted in the group.
 The student is encouraged to meet and talk with current group members to get an appreciation for their day-to-day activities as a PhD student.

-Two such potential PhD Advisors will then be selected for rotations, in consultation and agreement with them.
-The proposed timeframe for each rotation will shared with the students and their rotation advisors by the DGS at the beginning of the fall academic term.
+Three such potential PhD Advisors will then be selected for rotations, in consultation and agreement with them.
+The proposed timeframe for each rotation will be shared with the students and their rotation advisors by the DGS at the beginning of the fall academic term.
 Students and rotation advisors are expected to agree on the expectations for each rotation, since expectations can vary between experiment and theory groups.

-Length of Rotations - Students shall complete two ~12-week rotations with two different potential PhD Advisors between the beginning of October and the middle of April.
+Length of Rotations - Students shall complete three ~8-week rotations with three different potential PhD Advisors between the middle of October and the end of April.
 Students are free to start earlier if they have already identified one potential PhD Advisor.
 The goal for the rotation is for both the student and prospective advisor to evaluate the match.